-Report the total amount of premium credits available to offset the premium due.
-Premium credits include:
+Report the total amount of premium credits available to offset the premium due as follows:

-- Payments already made for 2020 (e.g., an estimated Variable-rate Premium when amending a filing to reconcile the estimate; see "Correcting Errors, Credit Balances and Reconciling Estimates" section), and - Any overpayment for an earlier plan year that was not refunded or used to offset the premium owed for a subsequent plan year.
+- a Enter the sum of any credits used and any payments already made for 2021 (e.g., an estimated Variable-rate Premium when amending a filing to reconcile the estimate; see "Correcting Errors, Credit Balances and Reconciling Estimates" section). - b Enter any overpayment for an earlier plan year that was not refunded or used to offset the premium owed for a subsequent plan year.

-The plan's account history in My PAA will show whether any payment has already been made for 2020 or if any overpayments from a prior year are available to offset the 2020 premium.
+The plan's account history in My PAA will show whether any payment has already been made for 2021 or if any overpayments from a prior year are available to offset the 2021 premium.

-If you are using My PAA to prepare the 2020 filing and a credit is available due to an overpayment for the 2019 plan year, that amount will automatically populate on-screen as a premium credit.
-Overpayments for earlier plan years or payments already made for 2020 will need to be entered manually.
+If you are using My PAA to prepare the 2021 filing and a credit is available due to an overpayment for the 2020 plan year, that amount will automatically populate on-screen as a premium credit.
+Overpayments for earlier plan years or payments already made for 2021 will need to be entered manually.